TomaraPetty/BlueCheck/README.md

 ## Description
 *Overview of this project:*
-* This website was built for a personal side business in order to familiarize potential customers with my business and services.
+* This website was built for verification company to familiarize potential customers with the business and services.
+Features a testimonial section that toggles between testimonials on a ten second timer.

 ## Installation
 *Steps required to install project and get the development environment established:*